Government Bonds Slip as Selling Continues

-Government bonds weakened Friday, continuing a spell of selling that has dominated the first few weeks of the year.
+Government bonds weakened Friday, continuing a spate of selling that has prevailed and sent yields higher in the first few weeks of the year.

 Continue Reading Below

-The yield on the benchmark 10-year Treasury note rose to 2.631%, according to Tradeweb, from 2.611% on Thursday, when it crossed its highest level in more than three years.
+The yield on the benchmark 10-year Treasury note rose to 2.639% on Friday, its highest closing level since July 2014, from 2.611% on Thursday.
 Yields rise as bond prices fall.

-Government-bond yields have risen in January after being stuck in a small range for much of 2017, as investors' confidence in the economy and the prospect of rising interest rates spurred selling in Treasurys.
+Government-bond yields have risen for three consecutive weeks -- after being stuck in a small range for much of 2017 -- as investors' confidence in the economy and the prospect of rising interest rates has spurred selling in Treasurys.

 "We've had a really big run in the past two weeks," said Tracy Monroe Nolte, vice president of portfolio analysis at Advisors Asset Management.
 "There's an expression of concern somewhere in the market about inflation."